Chapter 5 - Playing the Game

 DASH

 This is as fast as your hero can run, a full sprint.
-Your hero moves twice their speed in a line in one direction.
+Your hero moves two and a half times their speed rounded down, in one direction.
 Your hero must be standing to start this action, and cannot change their facing at the end of the movement.
-Your hero gains double the momentum normal, but is immediately lost if the next Action taken does not use this momentum.
+Your hero gains momentum 2.

 DEMORALIZE

-Make an APPEARANCE roll, as your hero attempts to shake a hostile creature's resolve.
+Make a PER-contested APPEARANCE roll, as your hero attempts to shake a hostile creature's resolve.
 The following table describes the effect on the target based on the number of successes:

 # of successes effect